christoph-lechner/wiki-eventstreamer/INSTALL2.md

 ## Preparation of Apache Airflow
-Note that, as pointed out in [the Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html), **this setup is not suitable for production use.**
+Note that, as pointed out in [the Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html), **this setup is not suitable for production use). inspecting the UID/GID inside the containers, the processes appear to be running with group ID 0.**

 ### Changes to docker-compose.yaml
 Thi directory `import_and-merge/docker-conf/` contains the `docker-compose.yaml` file that can be used to get Airflow running in Docker.